sydni/workshop/README.md

 We'll make use of the `style` prop here: simply pass in an object that has style rule(s) - defined in CSS syntax - to change text color to red.

-You could have done this multiple ways, but in the end you should end up with one of the following:
+:rotating_light: You could have done this multiple ways, but in the end you should end up with one of the following:

 ```javascript